Warren Zevon: Personal life

 Zevon was married to Crystal, and their daughter Ariel Zevon was born in 1976.
 Ariel Zevon is a singer-songwriter and former café owner in Vermont.
-Warren Zevon and Marilyn Livingston Dillow had a son, Jordan Zevon in 1969.
+Warren Zevon and Marilyn Livingston Dillow had a son, Jordan Zevon, in 1969.
 Jordan Zevon is a singer, musician, and songwriter.

+He was a friend of United States Representative Steve Cohen, at the time a State Senator; the two attended the 2000 Democratic National Convention together.

 Biographical works

 I'll Sleep When I'm Dead: The Dirty Life and Times of Warren Zevon, a biography by his ex-wife, Crystal Zevon, was published in 2007 by Ecco Books.
 The book is largely an oral history that consists of interviews with Zevon's friends, relatives and associates, as well as excerpts from his diaries.

-Crystal Zevon said Warren had given her permission to use the journal excerpts and instructed her to present an unvarnished portrayal of his life that did not sanitize his many struggles.
+In 2012, George Gruel, a photographer who worked as Zevon's aide-de-camp from 1978 to 1983, published a book of photos of Zevon.
+Entitled Lawyers, Guns & Photos, it was extended and re-released in 2020.

 George Plasketes, a professor at Auburn University, wrote a critical study of Zevon's music in 2016, Warren Zevon, Desperado of Los Angeles.
-Zevon was also the subject of Michael Flood's essay "Lord Byron's Luggage: Warren Zevon and the Redefinition of Literature Rock".
-A collection of short stories by Kelly Lynn Thomas, Miss Gun to a Knife Fight: Stories, is composed of retellings of songs by Zevon.

-In 2012, George Gruel, a photographer who worked as Zevon's aide-de-camp from 1978 to 1983, published a book of photos of Zevon.
-It is entitled Lawyers, Guns and Photos.
+Nothing’s Bad Luck: The Lives of Warren Zevon by C. M. Kushins followed in 2019.